raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 </Tabs>

-Ta-Daa!
 You have now everything needed to build a simple swap application using the Garden SDK.